PaulR1209/leamington-spa/README.md

 The Silicon Spa section was my own knowledge, mixed with Google searches, partnered with an embed YouTube link, which is set to not auto play.

-I would be open to adding new bits of history of the town to this part of the website, and possibly creating a new page, keeping the history on the home page, and creating a 'Whats Going On' page, where I could move 'Silicon Spa' and add more information.
+I would like to add new bits of history of the town to this part of the website, and to create a new page, keeping the history on the home page, and creating a 'Whats Going On' page, where I could move 'Silicon Spa' and add more information.

 <img src='assets/images/history_section.png'>